Ten Tips for a Successful Uncontested Divorce

 Ten Tips for a Successful Uncontested Divorce in Georgia

-Compared to contested divorces, uncontested divorce in Georgia is quick and inexpensive.
+Compared to contested divorces, an uncontested divorce in Georgia is easy, quick and inexpensive.
 An “uncontested” divorce (sometimes called a no-contest divorce) is where both parties agree on all issues involved in the divorce, including property division, allocation of debt, child custody, visitation, child support and alimony.
 The key is that both parties “agree”.
 If you don’t agree, do not have an uncontested divorce – or at least not yet.

 - Make sure you both want a divorce.
 If you want a divorce, but he/she doesn’t, then there’s no need to have an in-depth conversation about who gets the Toyota and who gets the Ford.
 If both of you do not agree that the marriage is over and it’s time to divorce, then you either need a marriage counselor or a contested divorce.